-Tim was on an African hunt when, after climbing down from his tree, his spear fell and completely passed through his thigh.
+Tim Wells of Relentless Pursuit was on an African hunt when, after climbing down from his tree, his spear fell and completely passed through his thigh.
 The wound left him bleeding badly, immobilized and all alone.

-His supplies and only lifeline to help stayed perched 15 tantalizing feet above his head in a tree he couldn't hope to climb.
+His supplies and only lifeline to contact help stayed perched 15 tantalizing feet above his head in a tree he couldn't hope to climb.

 Watch as Wells talks through his fight to stay conscious in Africa while suffering the effects of volume loss.

 Yes, I've been SLOCKED!!
 But I'm like a 3 legged coyote, it takes more than a hole through the thigh to give me a dirt nap.
 Kerrie and I do want to say thank you for the overwhelming support.
 Especially all you wonderful gents who have offered to take my wife hunting during my state of peril.
 And for you who have caringly asked if its on film, yes, why yes it is.